ubccpsc/310/docs/26w1/index.md

 The course moves outward: from design decisions inside a single class, to the boundaries between modules, to the systems and processes that hold a codebase together over time.
-Every unit answers the same question at a wider radius — **what does it cost to change this, and why?**
+Every unit answers the same question at a wider radius:
+**what does it cost to change this, and why?**

 | Unit | Weeks |